-A 34-year-old female presented with postural orthostatic tachycardia syndrome (POTS) and small intestinal bacterial overgrowth (SIBO).
+A case study of a 34-year-old female presented with postural orthostatic tachycardia syndrome (POTS) and small intestinal bacterial overgrowth (SIBO).
 Her main complaints were dizziness and lightheadedness when standing up, especially in the mornings, bloating after meals, chronic fatigue and brain fog throughout the day.

 Examination revealed a right vestibular and right pontomedullary reticular dysfunction.
 Patient’s orthostatic vitals on the initial exam were as follows: heart rate: 69-104 bpm, blood pressure 135/95, oxygen 98%.

 Patient was put on a specific SIBO supplement regimen, as well as an initial course of neurological rehabilitation of two sessions per week for 5 weeks.
 After 3 weeks of neurological rehabilitation, the patient began 20 hours of hyperbaric oxygen therapy.
 Patient underwent a second course of neurological rehabilitation at a frequency of one session per week for 4 weeks.